investor-outreach

 • a clear market or product fit with the investor's focus

-If that context is missing, ask for it or state that the draft is a template awaiting personalization.
+If that context is missing, state that the draft still needs personalization instead of pretending it is finished.

 Follow-Up Cadence